H2020-IPM-Decisions/IPM-Decisions-Platform/README.md

 |     WX          |    [Weather Service][wx]            |
 |     APG         |    [API Gateway][apg]               |

-An example of docker-compose file containing all the above service images can be inspected [here][docker-compose-file]
+The **"Developer Docker Suite Example"** folder contains the basic resources and a docker-compose file that define all the above service images.
+Follow the respective guides to each service listed above to configure the suite and make the services run locally.
+The folder can be inspected [here][dev-docker-suite].

 Once the docker-compose file of IPM services is completly set, open a command shell on the same folder of the compose file and run the command:
 ```